 It has not surprised me (or really concerned me) that big brands have come under fire for some of their claims.
 What did shock me when I did the initial research is that smaller air purifier companies get away with outrageously false claims since no regulatory body even has time to get to them.

-I would say most companies are exaggerating claims, the companies that had to correct some claims are still some of the best.
+I would say that while most companies are exaggerating claims, the companies that had to correct some claims are still some of the best.
 There are still other scamy brands out there but I’m not going to mention them by name as air purifier brands are extremely litigious.

 My focus is on the technology itself, and what studies based on that technology show us, and to remember that there are only a few types of air purifier technologies out there – their claims need to fall into one of a handful of categories.